xundeenergie/friendica/doc/Addons.md

 ### block

-Called when blocking a remote contact on a non-native network (like Twitter).
+Called when blocking a remote contact on a non-native network (like Bluesky).

 Hook data:
 - **contact** (input): the remote contact (uid = 0) array.